amit-gupta123/Ticket-reservation-Amit-Gupta-20-july-2024/README.md

   2. to view available bus and routine, just get all bus details Functionality related to user
 - 1. user login is just simulated and can be improved using, jwt, oauth, and other machenism.
--- other functionality are implemented but NOt properly tested.
+-- Other functionality are implemented but not properly tested.

 Principle followed.
 - 1. SRP: Every class does not have a more than 1 reason to open it.